privacybydesign/irma-documentation/yivi-docs/docs/revocation.md

 Existing credential types can gain support for revocation by adding a `RevocationServer` and adding an attribute with `revocation` enabled.

 The IRMA issuer private and public keys used for revocation-enabled credentials must contain revocation-specific key material.
-When generating new keypairs, `irma issuer keygen` now always includes this.
-Existing keypairs may be augmented using the new `irma issuer revocation keypair` subcommand.
+When generating new keypairs, `yivi irma issuer keygen` now always includes this.
+Existing keypairs may be augmented using the new `yivi irma issuer revocation keypair` subcommand.

 ### Revocation settings